 It is easy to grab a blanket when you get chilly, but for your plumbing... not so much!

 Making sure your pipes are ready for the freezing temperatures is critical if you want to avoid potential costly plumbing repairs.
-Lets review how exactly to prepare your pipes for winter and keep your home's plumbing running smoothly.
+Let's review how exactly to prepare your pipes for winter and keep your home's plumbing running smoothly.

 How much does prepping your pipes really save you?